ElectroGryphon/EGGA/UPersian/README.md

 - Import latest unitypackage into your project.
 - Right click in hierarchy panel > UPersian > Rtl Text
 - Select RtlText in hierarchy and change text inside inspector, everything should show correct in GUI.
+- Use 'SetRTLText()' extension for assign text by scripting. (i.g.  myTextComponent.SetRTLText("سلام")

 ## ChangeLog:
 - Fix best fit for Unity 5.4.3f1